jorisvink/sanctum/README.md

 ## Key Exchange

-The chapel process is responsible for sending fresh keys on certain intervals to the configured peer.

-The keys are derived from a shared symmetrical secret that both sides must have on disk.
+The key exchange in sanctum happens via either the chapel, pilgrim or shrine processes (depending on what mode is configured) but is generally the same approach.

+A sanctum instance is responsible for sending its **RX** key to the other side.
+It does this by periodically generating a new key uniformly at random and wrapping it with a secret derived from the underlying shared secret between both parties.

+This wrapped **RX** key is then transmitted to the other side where it is unwrapped and installed as the **TX** key.

-The exchange is protected in transit by a duplex-sponge based cryptographic AE cipher, while the keys are derived using KMAC256.
+This wrapping and unwrapping happens using a duplex-sponge based cryptographic AE cipher while the key used is derived from the underlying shared secret using KMAC256.

+Yes, this isn't PFS.

 ## Traffic

-The encrypted traffic is encapsulated with ESP in tunnel mode, using 64-bit sequence numbers and encrypted under AES256-GCM using keys exchanged via the chapel sacrament key exchange.
+The encrypted traffic is encapsulated with ESP in tunnel mode, using 64-bit sequence numbers.
+The traffic is either encrypted with AES256-GCM or Agelas and are encrypted under keys exchanged as described above.

+You can select what cipher to use by specifying a CIPHER environment variable at compile time with either:

+- openssl-aes-gcm (AES256-GCM via OpenSSL its low level API).
+- intel-aes-gcm (AES256-GCM via Intel its highly performant libisal_crypto lib).
+- nyfe-agelas (Agelas as provided by Nyfe).

 ## Building